Jon Garland: Colorado Rockies

 Garland had substantial incentives in his contract with the Rockies that could raise its total value to $3.1 million.
-In addition to his base $500,000 deal, which would have fully vested if he had stayed on the 25-man roster for 45 days, Garland could also have earn up to $1.35 million for his innings pitched (the pay starts at 105 IP and increases up to 195 IP) and up to $1.25 million for starts made (with the incentives kicking in at 20 starts and continuing to 32 starts).
+In addition to his base $500,000 deal, which would have fully vested if he had stayed on the 25-man roster for 45 days, Garland could also have earned up to $1.35 million for his innings pitched (the pay starts at 105 IP and increases up to 195 IP) and up to $1.25 million for starts made (with the incentives kicking in at 20 starts and continuing to 32 starts).

 Garland was designated for assignment on June 8, 2013.
 He was 4-6 through 12 starts with a 5.82 ERA for the Rockies.
 He was released by the Rockies on June 10.

 2014 season

 Garland stated through his agent he might sit out the whole 2014 season due to lack of interest from MLB teams.

 Garland was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.